Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 By midday, a long line forms outside the teahouse, and the teahouse is packed with visitors.
 If you’re lucky enough to arrive around the opening of the teahouse at 08:00 a.m., it’s worth having a cup of tea before more hiking in the area.

-Big Beehive
+*Big Beehive photos throughout the years

 To return to Lake Louise, you have two options.
-The first is to return the way you came or continue the circuit down to the Lake Louise Highline trail.
+The first is to return the way you came or continue the circuit down to the Lake Louise Highline Trail.
 The trail descends the opposite side of the saddle and connects to the trail after a series of switchbacks.

 You’ll then cross below the Big Beehive ridge back to Mirror Lake, where you’ll catch glimpses of Lake Louise along the way.
 But after descending both ways, I would suggest sticking to the Lake Agnes Teahouse as it’s a more scenic way unless you plan to hike the Highline and detour to the Plain of Six Glaciers.

 Additionally, you can continue up to Devil’s Thumb from the Big Beehive, or you could have made a choice to hike up Mount St. Piran from the Little Beehive.
 There are a lot of options here, and I know in writing it sounds a bit confusing, but trust me when you get there there are plenty of signs.
-It’s also best to have a Topo Map downloaded to your phone or to study a paper map.
+It’s also best to download a Topo Map to your phone or study a paper map.

 The Beehive Circuit

-You can shorten the hike by cutting out the Little Beehive for a moderate version, though it’s not a long detour to get to the viewpoint.Then the next would be to do only the Little Beehive Hike and not the Big Beehive.
+You can shorten the hike by cutting out the Little Beehive for a moderate version, though it’s not a long detour to get to the viewpoint.
+Then the next would be to do only the Little Beehive Hike and not the Big Beehive.
 This is an easy version of the Beehive hikes.

 Gear We Recommend for Hiking in Banff